A dialogue based on European Investment Bank masterpieces at the Boghossian Foundation

 From 6 September 2018 to 24 February 2019

 Curators: Delphine Munro, Michket Krifa

 The theme of borders is at the heart of the Boghossian Foundation’s core values, as it aims to bring people together through culture.
-It’s in light of this that the Boghossian Foundation shows the exhibition Beyond Borders at the Villa Empain.
+With this in mind, the Boghossian Foundation shows the exhibition Beyond Borders at the Villa Empain.

 The exhibition brings together thirty-seven internationally renowned contemporary artists from the European art scene as well as the Arab world, to exchange ideas about the notion of borders and its representations.

-The exhibition is centered around a selection of works by European artists from the European Investment Bank’s Art Collection, chosen by Delphine Munro, whilst opposite pieces by artists from the Middle East and the Maghreb, have been hand-picked by Michket Krifa, our guest Curator invited to represent the Middle East.
+The exhibition is centered around a selection of works by European artists from the collection of the European Investment Bank’s Art Collection, chosen by Delphine Munro, whilst conversational pieces by artists from the Middle East and the Maghreb, have been hand-picked by guest curator Michket Krifa.

 Political or poetic views on borders, aesthetic experiences, symbolically charged works, ever-changing approaches – the exhibition explores the dialogue initiated between pieces by artists such as Anish Kapoor, Rebecca Horn, Mounir Fatmi, Jan Fabre, Ali Cherri, Anri Sala, Wael Shawky and Jannis Kounellis.